-The present study addresses these gaps by providing \textit{in-situ} quantification of ice formation in a newly developed contrail-in-a-lab facility for assessing the impact of fuel on contrail formation.
-We combine detailed soot characterization and two-dimensional Mie-scattering imaging coupled with Stokes polarimetry to show, for the first time, how differing soot structural and physical properties from two fuels - ethylene (\ce{C2H4}) and propane (\ce{C3H8}) affect contrail formation and structure within the turbulent mixing layer of hot exhaust and cold ambient.
-We show how variations in fuel composition and equivalence ratio modify soot properties and exhaust humidity, thereby influencing the macroscopic ice-scattering cross sections.
+The present study addresses these gaps by providing \textit{in-situ} quantification of ice formation in a newly developed contrail-in-a-lab facility.
+We combine detailed soot characterization and two-dimensional Mie-scattering imaging coupled with Stokes polarimetry \cite{schaefer2007measuring, azzam2016stokes} to show, for the first time, how exhaust containing differing concentrations of soot and water vapor, generated from two fuels -- ethylene and propane -- affect the structure of contrail formation within the turbulent mixing layer of hot exhaust and cold ambient.
 Experimental observations are complemented by theoretical predictions and simulation of the Favre-averaged Navier-Stokes (FANS) equation coupled with a semi-empirical two-equation model for the dispersed phase \cite{chelem2025contrail,jahncke2026fans, khou2015spatial}.
 With well characterized boundary conditions, numerical predictions from the simplistic diffusional ice growth model can be translated and compared to experimental scattering intensities using the Mie theory \cite{prahl2024miepython}.
-Finally, depolarization measurements are used to show aspheric nature of the nucleated ice particles.
+Finally, depolarization measurements are used to show the aspheric nature of the nucleated ice particles.
 Thus, our study provides experimentally constrained benchmarks for interpreting contrail variability and to improve microphysical parameterizations under contrail‑relevant conditions.